 The Australian Association of Friends of Botanic Gardens

-Welcome to the Australian Association of Friends of Botanic Gardens' new look.
+Welcome to the Australian Association of Friends of Botanic Gardens.
 The logo of a eucalypt flower with many stamens represents all the members from across Australia, with some affiliates located overseas.

 The AAFBG is a not-for-profit incorporated association.
 It involves the community and supports the growth of Friends groups interested in the well-being and public appreciation of botanic gardens through their conservation and development, scientific, educational, historical, cultural and recreational functions.
 Members represent a range of botanic gardens and parks in regional and metropolitan areas throughout Australia.
 Friends groups located in botanic gardens overseas are welcome to be affiliate members.